ncbi/robotframework-pageobjects/README.md

 # Robot Framework Page Objects

-## Contents

-(Apparently README.md cannot have internal anchor links...ughh)

-1. Background
-2. How it Works
-    * Setting Options
-        * In Robot
-        * Outside Robot
-    * Options Defined by Page Objects

-Adds the concept of Page Objects to Robot Framework & Selenium2Library.
-Page objects can work independently of Robot Framework allowing you to encapsulate page logic in Robot Framework testcases or outsides of Robot Framework (eg.
+This Python package adds support of the [Page Object](http://martinfowler.com/bliki/PageObject.html) pattern to Robot Framework & Robot Framework's Selenium2Library.
+Page objects can work independently of Robot
+Framework allowing you to encapsulate page logic in Robot Framework testcases or outsides of Robot Framework (eg.
 Python unittest test cases).